 Can electric vehicles help you save in other ways?

 Yes.
 EVs have lower maintenance costs as they don’t need the services that gas-powered vehicles do, such as tune-ups and oil changes.
-Teslas, for example, could require a new battery, tires and tire rotation, air filters and A/C service and brakes, but that’s the extent.
+Teslas, for example, could need a new battery, tires and tire rotation, air filters and A/C service, and brakes, but that’s the extent of the maintenance.

 Collapse allExpand all

-Is insurance for hybrids or electric cars more expensive than gas-powered cars?
+Is insurance for hybrid or electric cars more expensive than gas-powered cars?

 Research shows that it can be costlier today to insure an electric or hybrid vehicle than a gasoline-powered automobile, depending on the make, model and year.
-Additionally, hybrids and EVs can have more expensive parts, and not all auto shops have experience with these kinds of vehicles.
+Hybrids and EVs can also have more expensive parts, and not all auto shops have experience with these vehicles.

-Which electric vehicles are the cheapest and most expensive to insure?
+What are the cheapest and most expensive EVs to insure?

 Are electric cars cheaper to insure?